The Estate

 Location: AOC Alsace; located at the top of Kastelberg

-Production Area: 65 ares
+Production Area: 0.65 hectares

-The Soil: La Fontaine aux Enfants vineyard is situated on a plateau of granite and schist soils
+Soil: La Fontaine aux Enfants vineyard is situated on a plateau of granite and schist soils

-The Vines: Planted with 50% Pinot Blanc and 50% Auxerrois vines.
+Vines: Planted with 50% Pinot Blanc and 50% Auxerrois vines.
 Grapes cultivated from this terroir produce a wine with distinct smoky notes and plush fruit flavors of peach and plum.

 Age of the Vines: Planted in 1998

-Grape Varieties: Pinot Blanc
+Grape Variety: Pinot Blanc

 Vinification: The vinification is traditional in ancestral (80-100 years old) oak barrels for 10 months